Tomax and Xamot: Video games

 Tomax and Xamot are featured as bosses in the 1992 G.I.
 Joe arcade game.

 Live action film

 In G.I.
 Joe: Retaliation, during the US President's press conference, one of the news vans has the logo for Extensive Enterprises, the Cobra front company run by the Crimson Guard commanders Tomax and Xamot.

+It has also been reported that the twins are set to appear in the third film G.I.
+Joe: Ever Vigilant.